 Optimise Your Subject Line

 The subject line is one of the most important parts of a welcome email.
-There are many great words you can use in a subject line that will get the attention of your readers like alert, sale, video, and freebie.
+Welcome emails have 4x the open rate and 5x the click-through rate of a standard email marketing campaign so they are some of the most lucrative communications you can send.
+There are many great words you can use in a subject line that will get the attention of your readers like alert, sale, video.
 Any kind of personalization also goes down well.
+Here are some tips and examples:

 Personalize The Content